 What’s so Great about Kindergarten and Preschool Themes?

 I like having themes when I’m planning for my students, as it makes learning more meaningful to them.
 If I’m teaching a variety of skills/concepts based around the same category, it helps their brains make connections faster.

 Themes also allow me to include my students’ interests as I plan.
 One year, I may have a group that just loves dinosaurs, so I’ll plan around that topic for a few weeks.
 Another year, I may have children more interested in space exploration, so I’ll include that for a month.

-With Engineer, I tend to use very casual themes for our activities.
-These themes almost always revolve around what he’s interested in.
+At home, I tend to use very casual themes for our activities.
+These themes almost always revolve around what my son is interested in.
 This way, he’s getting meaningful learning experiences that help expand on his interests.
-He and I do tons of free play, of course, but sometimes we just want to learn more about certain things!
+He and I do tons of free play, of course, but sometimes we just want to learn more about certain topics!

 Yes, I love using themes when planning for my students (and my son).
 However, there are some things you need to remember when it comes to thematic planning:

 The theme isn’t the most important part of planning.

 Yes, it makes activities and ideas more cohesive when you’re planning.
 But mapping out behavioral and learning goals, teaching standards, and meaningful learning activities should take precedence to whatever your theme is.

 Every little activity doesn’t need to pertain to the theme.